Admission Scholarship Rules for Continuing Students

-They are not eligible for the Direct Graduate PLUS Loan.
+- They are not eligible for the Direct Graduate PLUS Loan.
 They may seek funding through a private loan if they are in need of additional funds.

-They can receive Parent PLUS Loan funding if they are considered a dependent student.
+- They can receive Parent PLUS Loan funding if they are considered a dependent student.

-Their FAFSA should not be changed to independent due to being a graduate student.
+- Their FAFSA should not be changed to independent due to being a graduate student.

-If you drop credits prior to the 10th day of class (the census date), you may be required to repay some or all of your aid that was disbursed to you if you do not, at that time, meet the enrollment requirements for the types of aid you have been awarded.
+If you drop credits prior to or on the 10th day of class (the census date), you may be required to repay some or all of your aid that was disbursed to you if you do not, at that time, meet the enrollment requirements for the types of aid you have been awarded.

-The Office of Student Financial Aid is not able to adjust all types of aid after the Census Date but will work with special situations on an individual basis.
-Students should contact the Office of Student Financial Aid at email@example.com before adding courses after the Census Date that would affect enrollment level (for example: moving from half to three-quarter time, etc.).
+If you add credits after the 10th day of class (the census date), you may not be eligible to receive additional financial aid.
+The Office of Student Financial Aid is not able to adjust all types of aid after the census date but will work with special situations on an individual basis.
+Students should contact the Office of Student Financial Aid at email@example.com before adding courses after the census date that would affect enrollment level (for example: moving from half to three-quarter time, etc.).

 Adjustments to enrollment status made after the 10th day of class will not cause an adjustment in the cost of attendance.

 - Non-resident students on assistantship who receive an in-state benefit will have the award adjusted to reflect the resident rate.
 This is consistent with current policy for non-resident undergraduates who become resident students.

 - Federal Supplemental Educational Opportunity Grant (FSEOG)

-Iowa State University (ISU) Grant
+- Iowa State University (ISU) Grant

-College Work Study (Federal or State)
+- College Work Study (Federal or State)